 We saw four dogs (one was a foundling and was spotted by her real owners on the rescue website), a greyhound was reserved by the time we arrived and an excited labrador we was snapped up by a family as we wondered.
 And then I saw a little labrador/lurcher cross on the website of Animal Helpline Rescue.
 She was really much younger than we agreed.
 We wanted to give an oldie a home, but there was something about this little dog that made me yearn to meet her.

 Fleur as she was called by the rescue, was 10 months old and full of beans.
-Coming out of the rough and ready kennels, she was full of life.
+Coming out of the rough and ready kennels, she was full of life and affection.
 Taking her on a walk, we sat for a moment and this dog plonked herself on my husband's feet as if to win him over, already knowing I was smitten.
 She was spot on, my husband had until then, been ambivalent about a dog.
 Walking back to the rescue, I held my breath, not daring to answer as this has to be his decision.
 When they asked if we were interested and he said 'I don't see why not', reader, I cried and my dog licked my face.

 Molly is always there to lick away tears, drop all her toys on my lap (this takes a lot of time, she has a large box of them) and cuddle up with her head on my pillow.
 My dad particularly adores her, she arrived just a few days after his 70th birthday and to see him play with my dog on the floor is a joy.

 So back to my worry.
 Did I resent Molly for not being a child and being the 'plan B'?
 No, not once.
 She's utterly unique and very much my dog.
 Probably the best dog, but I might be a bit biased!